 Better Outcomes by Research

-The TAC is investing in research to evaluate the outcomes from each of RIPL's developments.
-This research will assist the TAC and RIPL to understand what we do well and what can be improved - always with the aim of assisting our clients to live fuller and more independent lives.
+The TAC invests in research to evaluate the outcomes from each of RIPL's developments.
+This research assists the TAC and RIPL to understand what we do well and what can be improved - always with the aim of assisting our clients to live fuller and more independent lives.

 The links below provide more information.

 - Institute of Safety, Compensation and Research's main page on RIPL

 - Full copy of the research publication for "RIPL Project One"

 - Full copy of the research publication for "RIPL Project Two"

 Tell me more

 For more information please contact the TAC Customer Service Centre on 1300 654 329 or speak directly with your TAC support coordinator.